 For applicants with a master’s degree or a bachelor's degree in a field other than speech and/or hearing sciences, the prerequisite courses are: Introduction to Audiology, Phonetics, Speech Science, Language Development, and Anatomy & Physiology.
 These courses are offered online through a number of universities and admitted students are encouraged to complete these courses before entering the doctoral program.

-Admission to Speech and Hearing Sciences (DSHS) at the University of North Carolina at Chapel Hill is a multi-step process.
+Admission to Speech and Hearing Sciences (DSHS) at UNC-Chapel Hill is a multi-step process.
 To save time for the applicant and the faculty reviewers, the following process should be completed:

-- The applicant requests an Initial Contact Sheet from Elizabeth Crais, Ph.D., the Coordinator of Doctoral Studies (email@example.com).
+- The applicant requests an Initial Contact Sheet from Dr. Elizabeth Crais, the coordinator of PhD studies (firstname.lastname@example.org).

 - The applicant completes the form and returns it to Dr. Crais.

 - During the initial contact with Dr. Crais, if some aspect of the information provided by the applicant is missing or falls below the below listed criteria, Dr. Crais will notify the applicant.

 - Dr. Crais and other faculty from the PhD Committee examine the information supplied on the form and based on the student’s area/s of interest, recommend 1-2 potential mentors.

 - The applicant is then encouraged to contact DSHS faculty who share her/his interest area/s and discuss individual aspects of the program and their research activities.

 - Once discussion between a potential mentor/s and the applicant has taken place, the potential mentor/s and/or Dr. Crais will contact the applicant to talk about next steps.

 - Based on the initial review, a select group of applicants will be encouraged to complete an application for admission and submit the $85 application fee to the Graduate School.